Jithin-Joy-Arakkal/Neighborhood-Swap/README.md

   - `UserContext` for user list, current user, favorites, and profile updates
   - `ChatContext` for chat creation and messaging
 - Data is initialized from local seed files in `src/data/`
-- State is stored in memory and does not persist after refresh
+- Application state is managed entirely with React Context and stored in memory; runtime changes are reset when the page is refreshed.

 ## Folder Structure